ahmdnbil/Project_one/README.md

 I'have also used FS module for creating new folders and files to save any image has been resized

 how to run the server:
-1-first of all you need to install the package from package.json: npm install
+1. first of all you need to install the package from package.json:
+`npm install`
-2-you can check the functions by usin jasmine for unit testing: npm run jasmine
+2. you can check the functions by usin jasmine for unit testing:
+`npm run jasmine`
-3-you can build the project by using the following syntax: npm run build
+3. you can build the project by using the following syntax:
+`npm run build`

-4-by using the following syntax in command line it will run from src folder: npm run start the server will work at port 3000 you can go to your browser and write the following: http://localhost:3000/api/image
+4. by using the following syntax in command line it will run from src folder: npm run start the server will work at port 3000 you can go to your browser and write the following: http://localhost:3000/api/image